-Doctors and nutritionists suggest the consumption of probiotics after the antibiotics.
-Probiotics like yogurt, pickles, buttermilk, some types of cheese, namely mozzarella and cheddar, are filled with good bacteria and help in restoring the balance of your microbiota.
+Doctors and nutritionists suggest that a good way to replenish the healthy gut bacteria is by consuming probiotics after antibiotics.
+Probiotics like yogurt, pickles, buttermilk, and some types of cheese, namely mozzarella and cheddar, are filled with good bacteria and help in restoring the balance of your microbiota.

 Logging your food and activities helps you in creating a balanced and controlled life for yourself.
-It promotes mindful eating, helps you in weight management, tracks your water intake, and the amounts of exercise.
+It promotes mindful eating, helps in weight management, encourages you to exercise more.

-The Health Click Away app is an AI-powered smart app, that helps you stay healthy and well-organized by automatically building your grocery list based on your meal patterns, reminding you of your next meal, finding restaurants near you according to your choice of cuisine and does all of this based on the requirements of your calorie intake and expenditure.
+The Health Click Away app is an AI-powered smart app, that helps you stay healthy and well-organized by automatically building your grocery list based on your meal patterns.
+The app not only helps remind you of your next meal, but can also help you find restaurants nearby according to your choice of cuisine based on the requirements of your calorie intake and expenditure.

 “A Healthy body is a healthy mind, and vice versa”- by Ruchika Gupta (CEO, Health Click Away)